Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

 command.
 You can also specify an array of strings as the `args` field if you need to use spaces inside arguments or you want to be directly specify *argv* components.

+The `env` field is an optional object, with values of type `string`, which specifies additional environment variables which will me merged with the `run_command` environment.

 ### Benchmark documentation